apiks/ZeroTsu/README.md

 * Automatically give a channel to a user when they join a voice channel, and remove it when they leave using a role named "voice"

-* RemindMe feature where it either messages you or pings you with a message you've set after a period of time you've set.
+* RemindMe feature where it either messages you or pings you with a message you've set after a period of time you've set

 <br/>